NZMSA/2017-Phase-1-Module-2/3. Introduction to UI creation/3.1 UI Basics/README.md

 # Introduction to Xamarin UI Creation

+## `NOT A STEP BY STEP GUIDE`

+The contents of this file in particular are just for your knowledge.

 You will learn the key elements we use to create User Interfaces in Xamarin.Forms.

 # Making a new Xamarin Forms Project